trstlabs/intento/docs/trustless-triggers/Integration.md

     } catch (e) { console.error('err(getAutoTxParams):', e) }
 }
 ```
-The function returns a Promise that resolves to the expected transaction fee in Trustless Hub chain's native denomination, TRST.
+The function returns a Promise that resolves to the expected transaction fee in Intento chain's native denomination, TRST.

 The JavaScript function getExpectedAutoTxFee calculates the expected transaction fee for a trustless chain transaction based on the duration of the transaction, the length of the messages to be sent, and the recurrence interval (optional).
 The formula for calculating the fee is: